 Free Flash fiction would like to thank Tom O'Brien.
 When approached to see if he was interested in being the judge in our first competition, he did not hesitate to say yes.

-Tom O'Brien's Novella-in-Flash Straw Gods is available pre-order now at Reflex Press.
+Tom O'Brien's Novella-in-Flash Straw Gods is available at Reflex Press.